c-chenchen/logistic-regression-from-scratch/README.md

 # Logistic Regression From Scratch

-This repository implements **logistic regression from scratch** and explains the full mathematical derivation behind the model.
+This repository implements **logistic regression from scratch** using NumPy and explains the full mathematical derivation behind the algorithm.

+The goal is to understand:
+- where the logistic model comes from
+- how the loss function is derived
+- how gradient descent updates the parameters
+- how predictions are made

 ---

-## 1) Logistic Regression Model
+## 1. Logistic Regression Model

-For a feature vector \( x \in \mathbb{R}^d \), logistic regression models the probability of the positive class as:
+Given an input vector \( x \in \mathbb{R}^d \), logistic regression models the probability of the positive class as:

 $$
 P(y = 1 \mid x) = \sigma(z)